Davidhorn

 July 8, 2024

-• A new chapter in global justice: The Manual on Investigative Interviewing for Criminal Investigation has been launched
+• The UN Manual on Investigative Interviewing has been launched

-A new chapter in global justice: The Manual on Investigative Interviewing for Criminal Investigation has been launched
+The UN Manual on Investigative Interviewing has been launched

 This manual, the result of a collaborative effort among the United Nations, the Office of the High Commissioner for Human Rights, and the United Nations Office on Drugs and Crime, introduces a transformative approach to criminal investigations worldwide.